 How To Make An Easy Shutter Shelf

+Today I made an Easy Shutter Shelf DIY.
 I love old shutters but sometimes they come in less-than-perfect shape.
-I bought four at Three Speckled Hens in Paso Robles.
+I bought four at a local event.
 None of the shutters functioned so they sat in the garage for a year before I finally decided it was time to put them to use.
-I’ve been decorating my she-shed so I have a lot of space to fill.
+I’ve been decorating my she shed so I have a lot of space to fill.
 Turning the shutter sideways while the paint dried gave me the idea to turn an old shutter into a shelf!

 (My posts contain affiliate links and I may make a small commission if you purchase anything using the links in my posts.
-This is at not cost to you.
-Thank you for your support!)
+This is at no cost to you.)

-Here’s what I used to make my easy shutter shelf:
+Here’s what I used to make my easy shutter shelf DIY:

 - old shutter